petervanderdoes/AVH-Amazon/readme.txt

 The avh-amazon plugin can be installed in 3 easy steps:

 1. Unzip the "avh-amazon" archive and put the directory "avh-amazon" into your "plugins" folder (wp-content/plugins).
-1. Make the directory cache (wp-content/plugins/avh-amazon/cache) writeable for the webserver.
-(In Linux set the rights to 777)
 1. Activate the plugin.

 == Frequently Asked Questions ==